bartek-ciesielski/tv_maze_search/README.md

 ## Setup

-- This project is bootstrapped with Create React App.
+- This project is bootstrapped with Create React App
 - For API calls it uses Axios
 - Hooks are used in redux
 - For styling it uses css.modules
+- RWD with CSS grid and flexbox

 ## Structure